m5stack/m5-docs/docs/en/unit/angle.md

 ## Description

-**<mark>ANGLE</mark>** is a Unit with the highest resistance of **10K** potentiometer.
-The potentiometer is a resistance element having three terminals and the resistance value can be adjusted by the knob rotation.
-Each time the potentiometer is rotated to a different position, the Unit outputs a different voltage value named Uo.
-It can be used to adjust motor speed, LED brightness and more.
-The specific analysis is shown in the figure below.
+**ANGLE** is a rotary switch Unit,simply having a **10K** potentiometer inside.
+This unit can be used for Continuous singal control, such as volume, brightness, or motor speed.

+A potentiometer is a manually adjustable, variable resistor with three terminals.
+Two terminals are connected to a resistive element, the third terminal is connected to an adjustable wiper.
+The position of the wiper determines the output voltage.
+The out voltage is captured and converted by AD on ESP32 on portB.

+*In M5Stack product system, Normally the Grove color indicates the type of communications.*
+- Black: Single BUS (AD ,DA ,GPIO)
+- Red: I2C
+- Blue：Uart
+- White： Others(depends)

 <img src="assets/img/product_pics/unit/angle/unit_angle_03.png">

 The Unit's Grove interface is black, indicating an analog interface that needs to be connected to the M5Core's GROVE B interface.

-## Feature
+## Product Features

 - Output voltage range: 0 ~ 2500mV
 - GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
-- Two Lego installation holes
+- Two Lego-compatible holes

 ## Include